All Episodes

 It is an opposition to modernizing things.

-Environmental whackoism is opposed to progress.
+Environmental wackoism is opposed to progress.

 It's close to $4 a gallon now.

-I guess to a live that is progress.
+I guess to a live, that is progress.

 But that's how convoluted they are.

-They won't be happy until we're paying five dollars a gallon.
+They won't be happy till we're paying $5 a gallon, like they do in Europe.

 We've opened millions of new acres for oil and gas exploration.